flintlib/arb/doc/source/acb_calc.rst

 This module provides functions for operations of calculus over the complex numbers (intended to include root-finding, integration, and so on).
+The numerical integration code is described in [Joh2018a]_.

 Types, macros and constants
 -------------------------------------------------------------------------------